Recipe Overview

 • ¼ teaspoon garlic powder

-• 1 small red onion, cut into chunks
+• 1 small red onion (cut into 1 inch pieces)

 • 1 tablespoon reduced-sodium soy sauce